Kentucky Disabled Veteran Benefits

 - Service-Disabled Veteran-Owned Small Business (SDVOSB) certification: administered by the Finance and Administration Cabinet's Office of Equal Employment Opportunity and Contract Compliance.
 It certifies businesses that are at least 51% owned and controlled by a veteran with a service-connected disability who served on active duty and separated under honorable or general conditions.
 Certification is free and lasts three years, and it helps you compete for state (and some other states') contracting work.
 Contact: 200 Mero Street, 5th Floor, Frankfort, KY 40622; 502-564-2874; [email protected].

 - State veterans cemeteries: Kentucky operates five state veterans cemeteries (Hopkinsville, Radcliff, Williamstown, Greenup, and Hyden), placing one within about 75 miles of every Kentucky veteran.
-Burial benefits include a gravesite, opening and closing of the grave, perpetual care, a government headstone or marker, a burial flag, and a Presidential Memorial Certificate — at no cost to the family.
+Burial benefits include a gravesite, opening and closing of the grave, perpetual care, a government headstone or marker, a burial flag, and a Presidential Memorial Certificate — free to the veteran.
+If a spouse is buried in the same plot, KDVA charges a $500 spousal fee, payable at the time of death (not up front).
 You do not have to be a Kentucky resident to be eligible.

 - Free accredited claims help: KDVA staffs fully accredited, full-time Veterans Service Officers who help veterans, dependents, and survivors obtain federal and state benefits — including through a Board of Veterans' Appeals — at no charge.